Skip to main content

 The SRA Tool does what it says.
 It is free, it covers the major Security Rule requirements, and it produces a report you can file.
 For a practice that has done no risk analysis at all, using the SRA Tool is a meaningful improvement.

-Its limitations — Windows-only, no 2026 rule coverage, no branching, no remediation guidance, proprietary format — are real, and they are worth understanding before you commit to it as your long-term approach.
+Its limitations \u2014 desktop-only (Windows app or Excel workbook), no 2026 rule coverage, no branching, no remediation guidance, proprietary format \u2014 are real, and they are worth understanding before you commit to it as your long-term approach.

 Sources: HHS/ONC Security Risk Assessment Tool, available at healthit.gov.
 45 CFR § 164.308(a)(1)(ii)(A) (risk analysis); 45 CFR § 164.308(a)(1)(ii)(B) (risk management plan); NPRM: 90 Fed.
 Reg.
 898 (Jan.
 6, 2025).